gregpuzzles1/new_sandbox/typescript/README.md

 # TypeScript Experiments

-This repository contains test files and experiments for learning TypeScript.
+This directory contains test files and experiments for learning TypeScript.
 Personal TypeScript utilities and web apps for Raspberry Pi 5

 ## Overview